 Countershading and Agouti

-Agouti causes dark-banded hairs on a dog’s dorsal body but leaves solid red areas on the ventral body, e.g. lower muzzle, above the eyes, and on the legs and belly.
+Agouti causes banded dorsal hairs on a dog’s upper body and solid tan wild-type markings on the ventral body, e.g. lower muzzle, above the eyes, and on the legs and belly.

 Countershading adds a color gradient inside the red pigment from bottom to top.
 Agouti with countershading gives a very wolf-like pattern.
 This combination is common in breeds like Siberian Laika, Saarlooswolfdog, Czechoslovakian Wolfdog, Tamaskan, and German Shepherds.